Robert Aiken: Epistle to a Young Friend

-Robert Aiken and Burns's marriage to Jean Armour
+Robert Aiken and Burns' marriage to Jean Armour

 James Armour went to Robert Aiken on the 15 April 1786 in order to try and annul the irregular but valid marriage of Jean Armour and Robert Burns.
 James probably did not approach a lawyer in Mauchline as Gavin Hamilton and his partner and brother were New Licht and James was a staunch Auld Licht.
 Some reports suggest that the marriage paper was held by Robert Aiken, however the earliest records state that it was in the possession of Jean Armour herself.
 It is said that to appease Jean's father he cut the names of the couple from the marriage document although this would probably not have altered the situation in the eyes of the law.

 Burns wrote to Gavin Hamilton regarding the incident saying: "I must consult you, first opportunity, on the propriety of sending my quondam friend, Mr Aiken, a copy.
 If he is now reconciled to my character as an honest man, I would do it with all my soul; but I would not be beholden to the noblest being ever God created, if he imagined me to be a rascal."

 He went on to detail James Armour's actions: "Apropos, old Mr Armour prevailed with him to mutilate that unlucky paper, yesterday.
 Would you believe it? tho' I had not a hope, nor even a wish, to make her mine after her conduct; yet when he told me, the names were all cut out of the paper, my heart died within me, and he cut my very veins with the news."